 I can’t even begin to think about how many different times I tried this dish while exploring the Islands of Tahiti, but the Poisson Cru at Snack Mahana was easily one of my favorites.

-11) Spend a Night in a Jungle Retreat with Pool
+11) Spend a Night in a Jungle Retreat with a Pool

 If you’re looking for a unique accommodation experience while in Moorea, then journey into the “jungle” and check in for a night or two at the Village Temanoha.

-Founded by two French brothers who both live and work on the property, this is a charming retreat that is perfect for adventure-seekers.
+Founded by two French brothers who live and work on the property, this is a charming retreat perfect for adventure-seekers.

 12) Watch the Sunset at the Public Beach Ta’ahiamanu

-Watching the sunset in Moorea each evening is obviously a must, and there are countless solid view points to choose from.
-One of my personal favorites though to do this though is at one of the most popular public beaches in Moorea, Ta’ahiamanu.
+Watching the sunset in Moorea each evening is obviously a must, and there are countless solid viewpoints to choose from.
+One of my personal favorites to do this from, though, is at one of the most popular public beaches in Moorea, Ta’ahiamanu.

 I drove past this countless times and was mesmerized by the long line of towering coconut trees looking out into Opunohu Bay.
 It’s a favorite spot for locals to come and spend the day swimming, snorkeling, and relaxing.

-It’s truly stunning, and I’d recommend putting down a beach blanket, bringing along some fresh fruit & Tahitian Rum to make some cocktails, and enjoy the view of the sky changes to mesmerizing pink and orange hues.
+It’s truly stunning, and I’d recommend putting down a beach blanket, bringing along some fresh fruit and Tahitian Rum to make some cocktails, and enjoying the view of the sky changing to mesmerizing pink and orange hues.

 13) Have Dinner at Rudy’s Steak & Seafood Restaurant

-Another local favorite in Moorea, Rudy’s is the first restaurant my group of friends and I went to on our first night on the island.
-With a superb mix of French & Tahitian cuisine, as well a solid list of imported French wine – this was another incredible dining experience.
+Another local favorite in Moorea, Rudy’s, is the first restaurant my friend group and I went to on our first night on the island.
+With a superb mix of French & Tahitian cuisine and a solid list of imported French wine, this was another incredible dining experience.

-Most people who visit Moorea will book some type of tour that will take you to the Belvedere Lookout (like the ATV tour mentioned, or a 4x4 excursion), but this is also accessible if you have a rental and want to drive up on your own.
+Most people visiting will book a Moorea tour that will take you to the Belvedere Lookout (like the ATV tour mentioned or a 4×4 excursion).
+But this is also accessible if you have a rental and want to drive up on your own.

-It’s probably the most popular spots in all of Moorea, and offers uninterrupted sights of Cook’s Bay, Opunohu Bay, and Mt.
+It’s probably the most popular spot in all of Moorea island and offers uninterrupted sights of Cook’s Bay, Opunohu Bay, and Mt.
 Totui.
 It’s also the starting point for some of Moorea’s hiking trails for those who are looking to work up a sweat!

-The other main viewpoint on Moorea, Magic Mountain, is not as easily accessible by rental car (and I’d highly recommend against driving up here yourself.
-This is another spot included on most excursions through companies on Moorea, but it’s also a widely popular to hike up to the top.
+The other main viewpoint on the island, Magic Mountain, is what to do on Moorea if you’re looking for a peaceful escape.
+It is not as easily accessible by rental car (and I’d highly recommend against driving up here yourself.
+This is another spot included on most excursions through companies on Moorea, but it’s also widely popular to hike up to the top.

-16) Dinner & Cocktails at Moorea Beach Cafe
+16) Have Dinner & Cocktails at Moorea Beach Cafe

-During my week-long visit, this was unfortunately one of Moorea’s top tourist attractions I wasn’t able to experience for myself, but have heard from many people it’s totally worth it!
+During my week-long visit, unfortunately, this was one of Moorea’s top tourist attractions I couldn’t experience for myself.
+But I have heard from many people that the Tiki Village Cultural Center it’s totally worth it!

 18) Buy Souvenir Tahitian Pearls

-All around Moorea are you’ll notice dozens of different pearl shops, and I’d recommend walking into a few and discussing with the staff about the Tahitian pearls, and potentially bring one of the magical gems home as a souvenir.
+I’d recommend walking into a few, discussing the Tahitian pearls with the staff, and potentially bringing one of the magical gems home as a souvenir.

 19) Skydive over Moorea

 Have you ever been skydiving before?
-Well, if you haven’t tried it out yet, or want to give it another go – there are fewer places in the world I can imagine as more scenic to skydive over than Moorea Island.
+Well, if you haven’t tried it out yet, or want to give it another go – I can imagine fewer places in the world as more scenic to skydive over than Moorea Island.